 Images should be clean, crisp, and high quality.
-They are important as the title because images can quickly entice people to buy.
+They are as important as the title, because images can quickly entice people to buy.

-The product introduction should be customer relatable.
-Sellers should address customer pain points and tell the seller what’s in it for them.
-Sellers should add descriptive bullet points of the products key features and benefits.
+The product introduction should be relatable to the customer.
+Make sure you address customer pain points, and tell them what’s in it for them—add descriptive bullet points of the products key features and benefits.

-Amazon product descriptions should be detailed and focused.
-The product description is the more detailed version of the product’s functionalities.
-This section of Amazon listing page allows images, infographics, and text to show customers a concise description of the product being sold.
-This section can help with the listing’s ranking since the words in it are searchable in other search engines like Google, Yahoo, and Bing.
+Your product description is the more detailed version of the product’s functionalities, so it should be detailed and focused.
+This section of your Amazon listing page allows images, infographics, and text to give customers a concise description of the product being sold.
+The product description section can help with the listing’s ranking since the words in it are searchable in other search engines like Google, Yahoo, and Bing.

-Questions are direct and straightforward consumer pain points.
+The questions you will tend to receive are direct and straightforward consumer pain points.
 They can usually be resolved within a minute or two.
 These pain points, if handled smoothly and honestly, may help direct more customers to your page.
-Providing solid responses and answers to customer inquiries will allow consumers to know the product on a more personal level.
+Provide solid, helpful responses and answers to customer inquiries to allow consumers to know your brand on a more personal level.

-These search terms are the tags that drive traffic to your page.
-In creating your tags, it is important to know Amazon tagging rules.
-It is also pertinent to understand the difference between search keywords and buying keywords to utilize the allowable character limit efficiently.
+Search terms are the tags that drive traffic to your page.
+When creating your tags, it is important to know Amazon’s tagging rules.
+Make sure that you understand the difference between search keywords and buying keywords, in order to utilize the allowable character limit efficiently.